dcs619/dcs619.github.io/content/parts/author.md

 title: author
 ---

-_**David Stevens** is a web developer with over a decade's worth of mistakes and problem solving.
+_**David Stevens** is a web developer with a decade's worth of mistakes and problem solving to show for it.
 He loves finding ways to be more efficient, doing things with intensity, and sleeping outdoors.
-He's active on Twitter and this website, unless he's spending time with his wife and daughter._
+You can find him here and on Twitter, except when he's spending time with his wife and daughter._